A Hierarchy of Nondeterminism

 We continue to co-\buchi automata.
 In \cite{KM18}, the authors prove that deciding the DBPness of a given NCW is NP-complete.
 Below we extend their proof to HD-NCWs.

 \begin{thm} The problem of deciding whether a given HD-NCW is DBP is NP-complete. \end{thm}

-\begin{proof} The upper bound is as in \cite{KM18}.
+\begin{proof} The upper bound follows by Lemma 18 in \cite{KM18} where the authors prove that checking if an automaton is DBP is in NP already for general NCWs.
 For the lower bound, we analyze the reduction in \cite{KM18} and prove that the NCW constructed there is HD.
-The reduction is from the \emph{Hamiltonian-cycle} problem: given a connected graph $G = \zug{[n], E}$, the reduction outputs an NCW $\A_G$ over the alphabet $[n]$ that is obtained from $G$ by adding self loops to all vertices, labelling the loop at a vertex $i$ by the letter $i$, and labelling the edges from vertex $i$ to all its neighbours in $G$ by every letter $j\neq i$.
-Then, the co-\buchi condition requires a run to eventually get stuck at a self-loop\footnote{The exact reduction is more complicated and involves an additional letter $\#$ that forces each deterministic pruning of $\A_G$ to proceed to the same neighbour of $i$ upon reading a letter $j\neq i$ from the vertex $i$.}.
+The reduction is from the \emph{Hamiltonian-cycle} problem: given a connected graph $G = \zug{[n], E}$, the reduction outputs an NCW $\A_G$ over the alphabet $[n]$ that is obtained from $G$ by adding self loops to all vertices, labelling the loop at a vertex $i$ by the letter $i$, and labelling the edges from vertex $i$ to all its neighbors in $G$ by every letter $j\neq i$.
+Then, the co-\buchi condition requires a run to eventually get stuck at a self-loop\footnote{The exact reduction is more complicated and involves an additional letter $\#$ that forces each deterministic pruning of $\A_G$ to proceed to the same neighbor of $i$ upon reading a letter $j\neq i$ from the vertex $i$.}.
 Accordingly, $L(\A_G) = [n]^*\cdot \bigcup_{i\in [n]} i^\omega$.

 It is not hard to see that $\A_G$ is HD.
-Indeed, an HD strategy can decide to which neighbour of $i$ to proceed with a letter $j \neq i$ by following a cycle $c$ that traverses all the vertices of the graph $G$.
-Since when we read $j \neq i$ at vertex $i$ we move to a neighbour state, then by following the cycle $c$ upon reading $i^\omega$, we eventually reach the vertex $i$ and get stuck at the $i$-labeled loop.
+Indeed, an HD strategy can decide to which neighbor of $i$ to proceed with a letter $j \neq i$ by following a cycle $c$ that traverses all the vertices of the graph $G$.
+Since when we read $j \neq i$ at vertex $i$ we move to a neighbor state, then by following the cycle $c$ upon reading $i^\omega$, we eventually reach the vertex $i$ and get stuck at the $i$-labeled loop.
 Thus, the Hamiltonian-cycle problem is reduced to DBPness of an HD-NCW, and we are done. \end{proof}